catppuccin/nix/CONTRIBUTING.md

 ## Adding a port

 Create a file in `modules/<module>/` with the name of the port.
-All ports should have the `catppuccin.enable` and `catppuccin.flavour` options, and optionally the `catppuccin.accent` option. `catppuccin.flavour` and `catppuccin.accent` should default to `config.catppuccin.flavour` and `config.catppuccin.accent`, respectively.
+All ports should have the `catppuccin.enable` and `catppuccin.flavor` options, and optionally the `catppuccin.accent` option. `catppuccin.flavor` and `catppuccin.accent` should default to `config.catppuccin.flavor` and `config.catppuccin.accent`, respectively.

 [npins](https://github.com/andir/npins) is used to track our upstream sources to use in modules.
 This allows us to easily access and auto-update all themes.